WHAT THIS NOTICE IS:

 - Regional Emergency Medical Services Authority.

-- The medical staff of Heartland Regional Medical Center when treating patients at the medical center.
+- The medical staff of Mosaic Life Care when treating patients at the medical center.

 We have entered into an Organized Health Care Arrangement, with the doctors, nurse practitioners and other health care providers that may provide care to you in our hospital, clinics and other sites.
 This notice will be followed by our workforce members (caregivers, volunteers, students) as well as by our independent physicians and other practitioners who are on our medical staff, but who are not our employees, agents, servants, or partners.
 The purpose of this arrangement is to reduce paperwork and to make it easier to share your health information to improve your care.
 This arrangement does not affect in any way how your doctors or other providers medically treat you or the medical decisions made about your care.
 This arrangement does not make your doctor or other healthcare provider our employee or agent; he or she makes his or her own medical decisions about your care.
 This notice covers your information while in our facilities, it does not cover your records in your independent physician’s or other providers’ offices.